CatZero is driven by a motivated, friendly and committed team that supports the values and philosophies of the organisation.

 Neil joined CatZero in January 2015.
 He is a delivery officer primarily works in the Hull and East Riding area and specialises in runing special projects within schools.

 Neil is very shy(!!) and has not yet provided us with biography about himself.
-So we shall make one up very shortly!
+So we shall make one up!
 An amazing man with a varied background in nursing and education, Neil spends a lot of his spare time voluntering and working with children with disabilities including running a local diability triathlon club and volunteering with HERIB.
-One day we will make him find time to tell us about himself soon.
+One day we will make him find time to tell us more about himself.

 Maria Brennan - Delivery Officer:

 Maria initially joined us in 2015 as a delivery officer and returnin in 2016 to help support some ex-CatZero raleigh participants to prepare themselves for an expedition with Raleigh International.
-She continues to support young people returning from expdition as well as delivering programmes on the north bank.
+She continues to support young people returning from expdition as well as preparing participants for International Citizen Service.
+Maria is also responsible for delivering programmes on the north bank.

 Maria has a varied study history with qualifications in biology, outdoor recreation and education.
 She has been a bit of nomad and lived all over the UK and Ireland, working in a wide variety of paid and voluntary roles over the years including as a lifeguard, outdoor instructor, red cross first aider, assistant manager and teacher.
 She spent 6 months volunteering as a project manager in Borneo with Raleigh International and then travelling around Southeast Asia before deciding to make Hull her new home.
 In her spare time Maria loves to swim outdoors, camp, spend time traveling and visiting family and friends.